noah-padgett/baylor-thesis-template-edp/README.md

 ## To do list

 1. Make department function for the main file so that we don't have to edit the .cls file for each department.
+2. Merge the two .cls files so we don't need one for masters and one for phd (it's currently only a few lines differences anyways...)